Vorotynsky: The Vorotynskys and Ivan the Terrible

 Ivan Mikhailovich had three sons, all of whom played a part in Muscovite politics as boyars and Voivodes.
 The eldest of these, Prince Vladimir Ivanovich Vorotynsky, was solicitous to talk Vladimir of Staritsa into swearing allegiance to Ivan IV's baby son during the tsar's grave illness in 1553 but died himself on September 27 that year.
 The youngest, Prince Alexander Ivanovich, was recorded in 1558 as governing the stronghold of Kazan but later lost the tsar's favor and died as a monk in the Sretensky Monastery of Moscow on February 6, 1565.

-The most famous of the brothers was Prince Mikhail Ivanovich Vorotynsky.
-He was one of those commanders who led the conquest of Kazan in 1552 and was the first to take the Arsk Tower.
+Prince Mikhail Ivanovich Vorotynsky was one of those commanders who led the conquest of Kazan in 1552 and was the first to take the Arsk Tower.
 In 1561 the prince was exiled to Beloozero, and his estates were confiscated.
 Four years later, he was let out on bail and dispatched to govern Kazan.
 For ten years, Mikhail Vorotynsky was in charge of Russian southern borders, founding new forts and strengthening the Great Abatis Belt.
-His bold leadership made itself felt at the Battle of Molodi, where he routed the 120,000-strong Tatar army in the three-day battle (1572).
+His bold leadership made itself felt at the Battle of Molodi, where he routed the larger Tatar army in the three-day battle (1572).

 According to memoirs of Ivan's opponent Prince Kurbsky, a year later, one of Vorotynsky's menials, incriminated in theft, insinuated that Vorotynsky was plotting the tsar's death by magic charms.
 Ivan the Terrible, who never wanted a pretext to execute a boyar, put Vorotynsky to the torture.
 Mikhail's body was placed between two bonfires, and the tsar personally "raked the burning coals closer to his holy body with an accursed staff".
 Following the torture, the badly burnt boyar was taken to Kirillo-Belozersky Monastery.
 He died on the way and was buried in that monastery close to his father.

 The official register books (Razriady) briefly report that Vorotynsky was executed along with two other military leaders, without further details.